CodyNicholson/Artificial_Intelligence/Artificial_Intelligence_Games_In_Java/Meta-Heuristic_Optimization_Methods/heuristicsVsMetaHeuristics.md

 ***

-###Meta-Heuristics
+### Meta-Heuristics

 Like regular Heuristics, we want to get a good guess of the solution and we want it fast

-The difference between Heuristic Algorithms and Meta-Heuristic Algorithms is that **Meta-Heuristic Algorithms are problem independant**
+The difference between Heuristic Algorithms and Meta-Heuristic Algorithms is that **Meta-Heuristic Algorithms are problem independent**

 In other words, our algorithm knows nothing about the problem that it wants to solve, its kind of a black box